China's Xi warns against return to Cold War tensions at APEC meeting | Business

 The Asia-Pacific region must not return to the tensions of the Cold War era, Chinese President Xi Jinping said on Thursday, ahead of a virtual meeting with U.S. President Joe Biden expected as soon as next week.
 Xi, in a recorded video message to a CEO forum on the sidelines of the Asia-Pacific Economic Cooperation (APEC) summit hosted by New Zealand, said attempts to draw ideological lines or form small circles on geopolitical grounds were bound to fail.

-A date has not been announced for the Xi-Biden meeting, but a person briefed on the matter said it was expected to be as soon as next week.
-Xi said achieving economic recovery soon is the most pressing task for the region, adding that countries must close the COVID-19 immunisation gap.

-"We should translate the consensus that vaccines are a global public good into concrete actions to ensure their fair and equitable distribution," Xi said.
-The regional leaders are meeting as part of a week-long series of APEC conferences culminating in a summit on Friday and Saturday, hosted entirely online by New Zealand, a country with hardline pandemic control measures that has kept its borders closed to almost all travellers for 18 months.
+A 15-nation regional trade pact backed by China, the Regional Comprehensive Partnership Agreement (RCEP), will also take effect from Jan.
+1. Xi said in the lead-up to RCEP implementation and CPTPP negotiations that China would "shorten the negative list on foreign investment, promote all-round opening up of its agricultural and manufacturing sectors, expand the opening of the service sector and treat domestic and foreign businesses as equals in accordance with law."

+The United States has offered to host APEC in 2023 for the first time in over a decade as President Joe Biden turns resources and attention to the Asia-Pacific following the withdrawal of U.S. forces from Afghanistan.
+However, no consensus has yet been reached among APEC members on the offer.

-CLIMATE CHANGE Climate change has been a key item on the agenda at the summit, which is taking place in parallel with the United Nations' COP26 meeting in Glasgow, as world leaders and businesses work towards lowering emissions and combating global warming.
+CLIMATE CHANGE Climate change has been a key item on the agenda at the summit, which is taking place in parallel with the United Nations' COP26 meeting in Glasgow.

-Xi highlighted the importance of managing climate change to ensure sustainability and said China would achieve its carbon neutrality targets within the time frame it has set.
-"Our carbon reduction action will also require massive investment, thus creating huge market opportunities and room for cooperation.
-The business communities across the Asia-Pacific are warmly welcome to join us in this endeavor," Xi said.
+Xi said China would achieve its carbon neutrality targets within the time frame it has set and its carbon reduction action would require massive investment.
+New Zealand Prime Minister Jacinda Ardern said in her opening address that APEC had taken steps to wean the region's industries off fossil-fuel subsidies.

-New Zealand's prime minister, Jacinda Ardern, said in her opening address at the meeting that APEC had taken steps to wean the region's industries off fossil-fuel subsidies.
-"Why on earth are governments subsidising fossil-fuel use to the tune of some $500 billion every year?
-I'm pleased that APEC is turning the tide on these subsidies by taking concrete steps to tackle them," Ardern said in her virtual address.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)